bwolff/grails-rwt-example/README.md

 grails-rwt-example
 ==================

-Example application for the Grails RWT plugin.
+Small example application for the usage of the Grails RWT plugin.

 The RWT plugin is available here: http://grails.org/plugin/rwt